Inaba Masanari

-In the Edo period, the Inaba were identified as one of the fudai or insider daimyō clans which were hereditary vassals or allies of the Tokugawa clan, in contrast with the tozama or outsider clans.
+In the Edo period, the Inaba were identified as one of the fudai or insider daimyō clans which were hereditary vassals or allies of the Tokugawa clan, as opposed to the tozama or outsider clans.

 Inaba clan branches

 The fudai Inaba clan originated in 16th century Mino Province.
-They claim descent from Kōno Michitaka (d.
+They claimed descent from Kōno Michitaka (d.
 1374), who claimed descent from Emperor Kanmu (736–805).